18 Nur 165 B.E. (Baha’i Calendar)

 It was a light drizzle, but it soon became a steady rain.
 The buildings I walked by and the trees I walked under provided a little bit of shelter, but not much.
 I knew that my shirt would soon be spotted with raindrops, but I decided that this would be a badge of honor—one that would dry quickly, anyway.
 I made an effort to feel every raindrop land on me and take in the sensation, and smiled as I did so.
 Some guys yelled from a porch, “Hey, you know, it’s raining out.”
 I replied that I knew that, and continued to smile.

 To some extent we have a choice as to how to respond to the rain that falls in our lives.
-I love the rain.
+I love the summer rain.
 As long as it doesn’t flood.
 Nevertheless, there are limits to the degree we can embrace the rain.
 I wouldn’t recommend doing what I did today during the month of March.
 At least not here in Wisconsin.